-- (i) The Group had \$451,255 cash on hand at 30 June 2021; - (ii) The Group expects to have further capital raised in the open market or existing shareholders to fund working capital requirements. - (iii) Costs cutting measures can be undertaken to reduce operating cash outflows. - (iv) The convertible note of \$600,000 has been converted subsequent to the year end further to the resolution at the extraordinary general meeting on 6 October 2021. - (v) In terms of the remaining secured loans, the Group is in ongoing negotiations with the debt holders regarding the fund-raising situation and potential deferral of the loan repayment dates.
+- (i) The Group had \$490,018 cash on hand at 30 June 2022; - (ii) The Group expects to have further capital raised in the open market or existing shareholders to fund working capital requirements. - (iii) Costs cutting measures can be undertaken to reduce operating cash outflows. - (iv) The convertible note of \$600,000 has been converted at the extraordinary general meeting on 6 October 2021. - (v) In terms of the remaining secured loans, the Group is in ongoing negotiations with the debt holders regarding the fund-raising situation and potential deferral of the loan repayment dates past the existing due date of July 2023. - (vi) The Group continues to focus on the completion of Bankable Feasibility Study which is expected to be finalised by calendar year 2023.

-In the event that the consolidated entity is unable to obtain sufficient funds (specifically the raising of capital) to meet anticipated expenditure, there is a material uncertainty that may cast significant doubt upon the Company and the consolidated entity's ability to continue as a going concern and whether it will realise its assets and extinguish its liabilities in the normal course of business at the amounts stated in the financial report.
+In the event that the Group is unable to obtain sufficient funds (specifically the raising of capital) to meet anticipated expenditure, there is a material uncertainty that may cast significant doubt upon the Company and the Group's ability to continue as a going concern and whether it will realise its assets and extinguish its liabilities in the normal course of business at the amounts stated in the financial report.

-At the date of approval of this financial report, the directors are of the opinion that no asset is likely to be realised for an amount less than the amount at which it is recorded in the financial statements at 30 June 2021.
-Accordingly, no adjustments have been made to the financial statements relating to the recoverability and classification of the asset carrying amounts or the amounts and classifications of liabilities that might be necessary.
+At the date of approval of this financial report, the directors are of the opinion that no asset or liability is likely to be realised for an amount different to which it is recorded in the financial statements at 30 June 2022.
+Accordingly, no adjustments have been made to the financial statements relating to the recoverability and classification of the asset carrying amounts or the amounts and classifications of liabilities that might be necessary should the Group be unable to continue as a going concern and meet its debt as and when they fall due.